brimdata/zed/zng/docs/zng-over-json.md

 #### Union type

-A ZNG union type is defined by a JSON object having the form:
+A ZNG union type is defined by a JSON object having the form
 ```
 {
         type: "union",